 The badges are required to be worn at all times as soon as a student enters the building.
 The badge must be displayed somewhere between the neckline and the waist at all times while the student is in school.

 Students will be given the choice of using a breakaway lanyard or a clip.
-Both will be provided by the school, and students also will be permitted to use their own.

 The policy follows what David Depew, assistant principal of the high school and chair of the safety committee, referred to as "Homeland Security Council recommendations."

 Parent support: Before the vote, board member Judy McIlvaine revealed the results of a survey students' parents had the opportunity to take to give their opinions on the issue.
 The surveys were sent out a week after a May 17 community meeting held to discuss the topic.

 The board received 238 valid responses to the six-question survey.
 For the survey's first question was: Are you in favor of students wearing badges?
 There were 167 "yes" responses, compared to 67 "no" answers.
 There were 177 "yes" and 56 "no" responses to a question on whether the use of a bar code would be appropriate.